 Little is known of Tintoretto’s life.
 He was the eldest of 21 children, surely an achievement in itself, lived in Venice for most of his life, and had a prolific output of work.
 His paintings are known for their energy and intensity, and for his placement of figures at odd angles – as is shown in the fore-shortened image of Joseph in this painting.
 He uses luscious color in this painting to accentuate the sensuality .

-Only Tintoretto and Rembrandt seem to have shown Potiphar’s wife wearing jewelry.
-For the extravagant jewelry a rich Egyptian woman might have worn, see Jewelry from Ancient Egypt
+Only Tintoretto and Rembrandt seem to have shown Potiphar’s wife wearing jewelry, though a rich Egyptian woman would certainly have worn it daily.

 ‘Joseph and Potiphar’s Wife’